Kiinzu/Casino-Heist/Frontend/src/assets/Properties/blockchain-symbol-of-noble/walkthrough.md

     }
 }
 ```
+&nbsp;

-We know what we have to do now, we just need to implement the Exploit, here is the final Exploit Contract
+We know what we have to do now, we just need to implement the Exploit, here is the final Exploit Contract &nbsp;
+&nbsp;
 ```solidity
 // SPDX-License-Identifier: MIT
 pragma solidity ^0.8.26;